Inmate suspected in prison attack on Kristin Smart’s killer previously murdered ‘I-5 Strangler’

 Flores was hospitalized in serious condition for two days before he was returned to the prison, state officials said.
 After the attack, Budrow was found near the scene with some sort of prison-made weapon and surrendered to prison staff, authorities said.

 Prison officials have recommended that prosecutors charge Budrow in the attack on Flores.
-They referred questions about whether charges would be filed or whether Budrow has a lawyer to the Fresno County district attorney’s office, which didn’t immediately respond to a Friday request for comment.
+The Fresno County district attorney’s office has not yet been given the case for review, spokesperson Taylor Long said in an email Friday afternoon.

 Flores was only transferred to Pleasant Valley the week before the attack to serve his sentence of 25 years to life in prison for killing Smart.
 His attorney, Harold Mesick, didn’t immediately respond to a Friday request for comment.